Carrie Ann Inaba Appears Wistful, Talks Escape In New Instagram Share

 “You are such an amazing woman,” said a second fan.

 “Aww, well said.
 You look so beautiful.
 I love you Carrie and enjoy your day.
-Sending you lots of love and hugs,” stated a third Instagram user of the positive influence the television star’s share had on their day.
+Sending you lots of love and hugs,” stated a third Instagram user of the positive influence the words had on their day.

 “You are so right Carrie Ann.
 We all need an escape from everything that is happening in the world.
-Thank you for sharing what works for you, maybe it will help another as well!” said a fourth fan.
+Thank you for sharing what works for you, maybe it will help another as well!” said a fourth admirer.